erwinkn/erwinkn.github.io/content/blog/embodied-carbon/index.md

 ---
-title: "Reevaluating the importance of embodied carbon"
+title: "How should we compare"
 subtitle: "A simple calculator for building emissions, that accounts for the value of time "
 description: ""
 draft: true